 I do much more development than design these days, so my #1 tool is definitely Vim.
-It’s a bit of a curve, but once you get the hang of it there’s no editor like it (well, maybe neovim).
+It’s a bit of a curve, but once you get the hang of it there’s no editor like it (well, maybe no vim).
 I’ve tried sublime and atom and all sorts of IDEs, but give me Vim all the way.

-Finally, let’s say Google Fonts, just because building a font stack is one of my starting points when designing a site and Google Fonts is my default source of webfonts.
+Finally, let’s say Google Fonts, just because building a font stack is one of my starting points when designing a site and Google Fonts is my default source of web fonts.